 Geocaching is a healthy outdoor activity, a modern, hi-tech hide-and-seek.
-Geocaches are hidden, often in interesting or attractive places, and the location is published on a geocache listing site.
-Other cachers then use a GPS receiver to try to locate the cache.
+Geocaches are hidden, ideally in interesting or attractive places, and the location is published on a geocache listing site.
+Other cachers then use a GPS receiver or a mobile phone to locate the cache.
 A cache should have a log book, which the finder signs.
 The find is then logged online, on the listing site.
 This maintains a record of your caching activity and provides feedback to the owner of the cache.

-Caches traditionally are large enough to hold a few small and inexpensive "trade" items, though the modern trend is towards smaller caches.
+Caches traditionally were large enough to hold a few small and inexpensive "trade" items, though the modern trend is towards smaller caches.
 A finder may choose to take an item and replace it with something of similar value.
 Caches may also contain "trackables", small objects or geocoins, which are moved from cache to cache and tracked on the listing site.
 Caches may be camouflaged to blend with the surroundings, or even disguised as other objects and left in plain view.
 Particularly in urban areas, caches may be much smaller to reflect the difficulty of hiding a large plastic box in a busy place.